 Like any other trip, a trip to Cappadocia necessarily involves a rooftop where we can enjoy a spectacular view.
 Although the city of Goreme is filled with restaurants, cafes and other places where you can sit and relax, along with a delicious meal in front of you, we haven’t found any rooftop restaurant, or, if we did, it belonged to certain hotels and they only served breakfast.
 Well, we accidentally discovered the Viewpoint Cafe Restaurant.
 The place where we had the most beautiful view, both to the city and to Mount Aktepe, very similar to the Grand Canyon of United States.

-Most tourists who come to Cappadocia on vacation, choose to stay in Goreme and that’s because it is the most famous city in the region.
+Most tourists who come to Cappadocia on vacation, choose to stay in Goreme and that’s because it is the most famous city in the region and one of the top places to visit in Cappadocia.
 Here, you can find most of the hotels, restaurants, shops, and agencies for hot air balloon rides.
 It doesn’t have impressive dimensions, it’s rather a small place, easy to walk in one day.
 I recommend you to do this if you have more than three days to spend here.
 Otherwise, it makes no sense, considering how many wonderful places you have to explore outside of it.
 And if you only have two days, I’ve already listed a few places in Goreme that you should not miss.

 Like all the sights of Cappadocia, Goreme has an interesting story behind its name.
 It means “you can not see us here” and it is a kind of slogan for Christians hiding from the Muslim invasion inside the underground cities.